Edo Castle: History

-The warrior Edo Shigetsugu built his residence in what is now the Honmaru and Ninomaru part of Edo Castle, around the end of the Heian or beginning of the Kamakura period.
+The warrior Edo Shigetsugu built his residence in what is now the Honmaru and Ninomaru part of Edo Castle, around the end of the Heian period (794–1185) or beginning of the Kamakura period (1185–1333).
 The Edo clan left in the 15th century as a result of uprisings in the Kantō region, and Ōta Dōkan, a retainer of the Ogigayatsu Uesugi family, built Edo Castle in 1457.

-The castle later came under the control of the Later Hōjō clan in 1524 after the Siege of Edo.
+The castle came under the control of the Later Hōjō clan in 1524 after the Siege of Edo.
 The castle was vacated in 1590 due to the Siege of Odawara.
 Tokugawa Ieyasu made Edo Castle his base after he was offered eight eastern provinces by Toyotomi Hideyoshi.
 He later defeated Toyotomi Hideyori, son of Hideyoshi, at the Siege of Osaka in 1615, and emerged as the political leader of Japan.
 Tokugawa Ieyasu received the title of Sei-i Taishōgun in 1603, and Edo became the center of Tokugawa's administration.

 Initially, parts of the area were lying under water.
 The sea reached the present Nishinomaru area of Edo Castle, and Hibiya was a beach.
 The landscape was changed for the construction of the castle.
 Most construction started in 1593 and was completed in 1636 under Ieyasu's grandson, Tokugawa Iemitsu.
 By this time, Edo had a population of 150,000.

 The existing Honmaru, Ninomaru, and Sannomaru areas were extended with the addition of the Nishinomaru, Nishinomaru-shita, Fukiage, and Kitanomaru areas.
 The perimeter measured 16 km.

-The shōgun required the daimyōs to supply building materials or finances, a method shogunate used to keep the powers of the daimyōs in check.
-Large granite stones were moved from afar, the size and number of the stones depended on the wealth of the daimyōs.
+The shōgun required the daimyōs to supply building materials or finances, a method shogunates used to keep the powers of the daimyōs in check.
+Large granite stones were moved from afar; the size and number of the stones depended on the wealth of the daimyōs.
 The wealthier ones had to contribute more.
 Those who did not supply stones were required to contribute labor for such tasks as digging the large moats and flattening hills.
 The earth that was taken from the moats was used as landfill for sea-reclamation or to level the ground.
 Thus the construction of Edo Castle laid the foundation for parts of the city where merchants were able to settle.